cornell-netlab/pifo-trees-artifact/README.md

 4. It can be extended to write a new, possibly heterogenous (i.e., _not_ necessarily regular d-ary branching) topology, write a new scheduler against that topology, and compile that scheduler to instead run against an automatically generated regular-branching d-ary topology.

 The first three feautures are in support of the _Functional_ badge, while the last is in support of the _Reusable_ badge.

-Installation is simple thanks to our [package](https://github.com/cornell-netlab/pifo-trees-artifact/pkgs/container/pifo-trees):
-1. `docker pull ghcr.io/cornell-netlab/pifo-trees:latest`
-2. `docker run -it --rm ghcr.io/cornell-netlab/pifo-trees:latest`
-3. Then, in the container, run `dune build` to build the project.

-If you prefer to build the project locally, please see the [Dockerfile](Dockerfile) for a recipe.
-You will still need to run `dune build` to build the project.

 ## Key Definitions